Summer Camps 2025

 $140/student

-How do you like to travel?
-In the air?
-On a track?
-Or on the road?
-Each class is a new adventure for students filled with dramatic play, story enactment, visual arts, music, and movement.
+Fairies, Wizards, Trolls, Dragons, Magicians…what type of magical creature would you like to be?
+Telling magical tales and exploring our unique imaginations are the keys to unlocking the merriment.
+Students will use play, visual arts, music, and movement to travel to enchanted lands and become magical characters.
 Think of it as a little bit of acting, a little bit of singing, a little bit of dancing, and a whole lot of fun.
-Students will bring family and friends on a theatrical journey on the final day of camp.
 Showcase at 11:30 on Friday.

 $140/student

-Colors brighten our world.
-Colors evoke emotion.
-What is your favorite color?
-Each class is a new adventure for students filled with dramatic play, story enactment, visual arts, music, and movement.
+Embark on a journey on the high seas!
+You will meet mermaids, pirates, and sea creatures as you sail on this grand voyage.
+Students will have fun with dramatic play, story enactment, imagination journeys, theater games, singing, music, and movement.
 Think of it as a little bit of acting, a little bit of singing, a little bit of dancing, and a whole lot of fun.
-Students will bring family and friends on a theatrical color journey on the final day of camp.
-Showcase at 11:30 on Friday.
+Students will take family and friends on a sailing adventure on the final day of camp.
+Showcase at 11:30 on Friday

 $140/student

-Calling all zookeepers!
-We need you to tend to the zoo.
-Or are you one of the animals in the zoo?
-Perhaps a flamingo or a giraffe.
-Let’s find out as we visit the zoo every day at Sunset.
-Each class is a new adventure for students filled with dramatic play, story enactment, visual arts, music, and movement.
+Twist, jump, sing, and spin your way into creative acting.
+Discover a world of possibilities as you explore creative storytelling through movement.
+Students will have fun with dramatic play, story enactment, imagination journeys, theater games, singing, music, and movement.
 Think of it as a little bit of acting, a little bit of singing, a little bit of dancing, and a whole lot of fun.
-Students will bring family and friends on a theatrical color journey on the final day of camp.
+An energetic and fun showcase will be presented to family and friends on the final day of camp.
 Showcase at 11:30 on Friday.

 $140/student

-Bugs, Butterflies & Insects will take center stage in this theater class for our youngest actors.
-Using our imagination, we will bring stories to life all themed around our summer insect friends.
+Our most faithful friends can be dogs, cats, birds, hamsters, turtles, fishes or any animal we make our pet.
 Each class is a new adventure for students filled with dramatic play, story enactment, visual arts, music, and movement.
 Think of it as a little bit of acting, a little bit of singing, a little bit of dancing, and a whole lot of fun.
-Students will bring family and friends on a theatrical color journey on the final day of camp.
+Students will act out their favorite pet tales on the final day of camp.
 Showcase at 11:30 on Friday.

 Camps for Students Entering Grades 1 – 3